danjac/radiofeed-app/README.md

 https://pytest-django.readthedocs.io/en/latest/

-**Note** due to migration issues the celerybeat container is not started immediately.
+**Note** due to migration issues the celerybeat container may not start immediately.
 If you need to use celerybeat in development, just run:

-> podman start celerybeat
+> podman start audiopod-celerybeat

 Issue is covered here: https://github.com/danjac/audiotrails/issues/3